Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Method

 \subsubsection{Gradient w.r.t.\ the input representations}

-To show some important properties of the InfoNCE loss and why this loss function is prone to result in shortcut features, we provide the derivative of $-\LossCon$ w.r.t.\ the input in Eq.~\ref{eq:info_nce_der} \cite{chen2020simple}:
+To show some important properties of the InfoNCE loss, we provide the derivative of $-\LossCon$ w.r.t.\ the input in Eq.~\ref{eq:info_nce_der} \citep{chen2020simple}:

-$Z(\vect{q}, \vect{v})$ returns the similarity score of candidate $\vect{v}$ w.r.t. the query $\vect{q}$, normalized by the sum of similarity scores of all candidates in the batch.
+$Z(\vect{q}, \vect{v})$ returns the similarity score of candidate $\vect{v}$ w.r.t. the query $\vect{q}$, normalized by the sum of similarity scores of all candidates in the batch $\mathcal{B}$.
+The full derivations of the derivative $-\LossCon$ are provided in Appendix~\ref{appendix:derivative}.
 Based on Eq. \ref{eq:info_nce_der}, we infer the following properties:

-\begin{enumerate}[leftmargin=*,nosep] \item The update w.r.t. the query $\vect{q}$ (Eq.~\ref{eq:info_nce_der1}), is a weighted sum over the positive candidate $\vect{v}^{+}$ and all negatives $\vect{v}^{-}$.
-Hence, the query representation $\vect{q}$ will be pulled closer to $\vect{v}^{+}$, while being pushed away from all $\vect{v}^{-}$.
+\begin{enumerate}[nosep] \item The update w.r.t. the query $\vect{q}$ (Eq.~\ref{eq:info_nce_der1}), is a weighted sum over the positive candidate $\vect{v}^{+}$ and all negatives $\vect{v}^{-} \in \mathcal{S}_{\vect{q}}^{-}$.
+The query representation $\vect{q}$ will be pulled closer to $\vect{v}^{+}$, while being pushed away from all $\vect{v}^{-} \in \mathcal{S}_{\vect{q}}^{-}$.
 The weight value of each candidate, $Z(\vect{q}, \vect{v})$ (Eq.~\ref{eq:info_nce_der4}), depends on the similarity score with the query. \item $\vect{v}^{+}$ (Eq.~\ref{eq:info_nce_der2}) will be pulled closer to the query representation (and the other way around). \item All negatives $\vect{v}^{-}$ (Eq.~\ref{eq:info_nce_der3}) will be pushed away from the query representation (and the other way around). \end{enumerate}